Get Back To An Active Lifestyle With Cellular Orthopedic Therapy

 When our first grandchild arrived, our gift was a regenerative one; namely, the gifting of the cost of freezing her umbilical cord should there ultimately be a need for stem cells in her life.
 Now, there are scientific and pharmacologic interventions available from allograft umbilical cords retrieved at delivery, sterilized, and frozen.
 It is a new but emerging resource with regenerative and pain-relieving potential for patients with osteoarthritis who otherwise have no other treatment options.

 While there are no living stem cells in amniotic fluid once sterilized, frozen, and fast thawed, hence no regenerative possibility; the anti-inflammatory effect is real and the pain-relieving potential, although limited in duration, is being scientifically documented.
 Harvested by amniocentesis at the time of a cesarean section in a donor screened for communicable and infectious diseases, it is possible to repeat the intervention after a year should symptoms return.
 There are now “off the shelf” preparations of lyophilized Amniotic Fluid Concentrate.

 Bone Marrow Concentrate derived stem cells and growth factors

-I am in the in the process of developing a protocol to be submitted for IRB oversite wherein a bone marrow analysis would be completed allowing for stem cell and growth factor analysis pretreatment not unlike a bone biopsy for a lesion prior to the definitive surgery.
-This would allow me a patient specific approach to those who otherwise would not be considered candidates for regenerative autograft options.
+I am in the process of developing a protocol to be submitted for IRB oversite wherein a bone marrow analysis would be completed allowing for stem cell and growth factor analysis pretreatment not unlike a bone biopsy for a lesion prior to the definitive surgery.
+This would allow me a patient-specific approach to those who otherwise would not be considered candidates for regenerative autograft options.